 A cross-section of world's cities have been selected as case studies.
 Flickr is more widely used in some countries than others, therefore the number of geo-coded photos doesn't reflect the population size of a city.
 Data has been collected for the largest Megacities by population, so that it’s possible to compare the urban activity of the Flickr community in different parts of the world.
 We also have sets for the Americas and Europe where Flickr use is more concentrated.

 The Flickr API has been used to generate temporal city level maps.
 Like the archaeological record, these traces and mappings are never complete and always highly contingent:

 To explore some of these questions the timeline interface enables us to select and see different time ranges and 'play' the sequence of locations, visualising the order in which the photos are taken.
 The rhythms of activity may be as a result of an individual or group social activity, and are mostly played out in public space - the accretion and accumulation of photographic data renders the grid iron of the city street layout visible in the popular centres of cities.

 This release allows us to explore the geography of the data further by selecting different metrics from the 'map' dropdown.

-We have added a tab which shows the first 1000 Flickr user ID's by numbers of uploaded photos that are geotagged in each city map.
+In a Flickr users version of the project, the top 1000 users by numbers of uploaded photos are displayed.
 This gives us a further way of viewing locations according to who has taken and uploaded a photo.
 The different spatial configurations of user photo locations very quickly highlight the different usage patterns of how individuals see and respond to the city.
 The selection of images below are from Berlin in 2012, the metric displayed is time of the day, which gives further insight into when users are active.